13 of the Best Aloe Varieties for Landscaping and Containers

 A. striata, aka the coral aloe, features broad, gray-green succulent leaves with hints of red on the smooth, spineless edges.

-A close up horizontal image of an Aloe striata plant growing in a rocky garden border pictured in bright sunshine.
+A close up horizontal image of a coral aloe plant growing in the garden pictured in bright sunshine.

 Subtle dark green vertical stripes running along the length of the foliage provide textural interest to the fleshy leaves.